A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

-We can now paint a full picture of the ISM of RXCJ2248-ID.
-The consistency of N/O across ions spanning a wide range of ionization potentials further suggests that the WN-enriched material has been efficiently mixed throughout the ionized gas.
+Taken together, the massive star enrichment scenario presented here, and explored in \citet{charbonnel23}, \citet{marques-chaves24}, and \citet{kobayashi24}, demonstrate that selective enrichment of nitrogen by WN-dominated feedback can naturally reproduce the observed CNO abundance pattern in compact, low-metallicity starbursts such as RXCJ2248-ID3.
+We can now paint a full picture of the ISM in RXCJ2248-ID3.
+The consistency of N/O across ions spanning a wide range of ionization potentials suggests that the WN-enriched material has been efficiently mixed throughout the ionized gas.
 This apparent chemical homogeneity does not contradict the strong density and temperature stratification inferred from our diagnostics: a clumpy or multiphase ISM can remain compositionally uniform if the enriched ejecta are well dispersed.
 Given the extreme compactness of RXCJ2248-ID3 ($R_e\approx20$ pc), the characteristic dynamical and sound-crossing times are only a few $\times 10^5$ yr, comparable to or shorter than the duration of the WN phase itself.
 Under such conditions, turbulent and radiative mixing can rapidly homogenize the heavy-element yields, producing a chemically uniform yet physically structured nebula.